How To Choose The Right Merchant Service Provider

 This will help you distinguish between MSPs that charge monthly fees with lower per transaction costs against MSPs that don’t have flat fees and charge higher per transaction costs.
 The average merchant will pay between 1.75 percent and 2.9 percent of the transaction price per sale, plus a nominal flat fee per transaction, like $.50.

-Not only do you want to be set with competitive market pricing, you want to ensure it works with the latest in Point of Sale technology.
-If you have already chosen your POS provider, you will want to ensure that you sign up with a payment processor that is designed specifically to work with your POS.
+Not only do you want to be set with competitive market pricing, you want to ensure it works with the latest in iPad POS System Point of Sale technology.
+If you have already chosen your POS provider, you will want to ensure that you sign up with a payment processor that is designed specifically to work with your iPad POS System.
 One way this can be assured is by using the same provider for both your POS and payment processor.

 In the case that something goes wrong with your payment processor, it is critical to have a close and communicative relationship with your MSP.
 What degree of support is included in your contract?
 Through what channels can you access support and are there any additional costs?